kiwistand/kiwi-docs/docs/kiwi-how-works/passkeys.md

 ### What are Passkeys?

-Last year, Google, Apple, and Microsoft [teamed up to enable Passkeys](https://fidoalliance.org/apple-google-and-microsoft-commit-to-expanded-support-for-fido-standard-to-accelerate-availability-of-passwordless-sign-ins/).
+Last year, Google, Apple, and Microsoft <u>[teamed up to enable Passkeys](https://fidoalliance.org/apple-google-and-microsoft-commit-to-expanded-support-for-fido-standard-to-accelerate-availability-of-passwordless-sign-ins/)</u>.
 Passkeys let you sign into websites and apps by just unlocking your phone, so you don’t need to use passwords anymore.

-This is how they look in practice:
+You can see on this demo <u>[how they look in practice](https://warpcast.com/timdaub.eth/0x54a27231)</u>.

 ### How do Passkeys work?

-Here’s an [explanation](https://blog.google/inside-google/googlers/ask-a-techspert/how-passkeys-work/) from the Google team with some clarification from us:
+Here’s an <u>[explanation](https://blog.google/inside-google/googlers/ask-a-techspert/how-passkeys-work/)</u> from the Google team with some clarification from us:

 > “Passkeys are similar to SSL, more recently called TLS [encryption used to make websites safe - Kiwi].
 But instead of systems authenticating each other, a person has the corresponding private key on their device.
 >